 How to set up an eCommerce Store

 We attend a lot of eCommerce events, conferences, and seminars.
-At each and every event, there are typically hundreds of vendors, offering services from web design to live chat, and order fulfilment to SEO and PPC.
-Many of the attendees of such events are new to the industry, and are just in the early stages of their ecommerce journey.
+At each and every event, there are typically hundreds of vendors, offering services from web design to live chat and order fulfilment to SEO and PPC.
+Many of the attendees of such events are new to the industry and are just in the early stages of their eCommerce journey.
 This blog is for the newbies.
-Those who enter the conference hall and feel a little overwhelmed at the range of services available to them.
+Those who enter the conference hall and feel a little overwhelmed by the range of services available to them.

 If you’re at the stage of setting up an eCommerce business, it’s likely you’ve already chosen which products you’re going to sell.
 Options are endless.
 You can manufacture your own products, under your own brand name, or manufacture your own products under a licence from a third party brand, common in the toy and gift markets.